 - If line 19 is less than line 36, the college tuition itemized deduction offers you the greater tax savings.
-Enter the amount from Worksheet 1, line 5, on Form IT-201, New York State itemized deduction worksheet, line o.
+Enter the amount from Worksheet 1, line 5, on your itemized deduction schedule, line 15.
 Do not claim the college tuition credit on line 68 of Form IT-201.
-You must attach your completed Form IT-272 to Form IT-201.
-We cannot allow your college tuition itemized deduction if you fail to attach Form IT-272 to Form IT-201. - If line 19 is more than line 36, the college tuition credit offers you the greater tax savings.
-Do not enter an amount on Form IT-201, New York State itemized deduction worksheet, line o.
+You must submit your completed Form IT-272 with Form IT-201.
+We cannot allow your college tuition itemized deduction if you fail to submit Form IT-272 with Form IT-201. - If line 19 is more than line 36, the college tuition credit offers you the greater tax savings.
+Do not enter an amount on your itemized deduction schedule, line 15.
 Enter the college tuition credit from Form IT-272, line 5 or 7, whichever applies, on Form IT-201, line 68.
-However, you should complete Form IT-201, New York State itemized deduction worksheet, to determine if your New York itemized deduction, not including the college tuition itemized deduction, is greater than your allowable standard deduction.
+However, you should complete your itemized deduction schedule to determine if your New York itemized deduction, not including the college tuition itemized deduction, is greater than your allowable standard deduction.